 Rugby runs in the Burns family with Billy winning an England U18 squad place and following his three brothers on to the field.
 Freddie, who won five caps as a Gloucester player, joined Leicester Tigers for the 2014-15 season.

 Bath-born Billy, who represented Somerset Schools, is studying for a National Diploma in Sport at Hartpury College, is in the Gloucester Academy and has already appeared in an LV=Cup match against London Irish.
 He marked his England U18 debut by landing two penalty goals and a conversion in the 18-16 win over France at Fylde in February 2012, figured off the bench against Scotland at Hawick and then contributed 14 points in the semi-final and final of the 2012 FIRA/AER European Championship against Wales and Ireland in Madrid.
 His England U20 debut was against France at Draguignan in February 2014.

-His latest exploits, which include three more appearances for England U20 in the RBS 6 Nations Championship this year, have developed from his formative years with Avon minis, Walcot juniors and Oldfield Old Boys, where his dad still plays in the third team.
+His latest exploits, which include three appearances for England U20 in the RBS 6 Nations Championship this year, have developed from his formative years with Avon minis, Walcot juniors and Oldfield Old Boys.
 Billy was five when he first laced up his boots at Avon and he was educated at St Stephen’s Junior School and Beechen Cliff Senior School, both in Bath.
 His favourite ground is Shaft Road, the home of Oldfield Old Boys.